Endurance riding: FEI

 Note: CEI is the notation that the competition is an FEI-approved international competition.

 When first recognized by the FEI, there were only four international competitions.
 This grew to an average of 18 rides per year by 1998, when the first World Championships were held in the United Arab Emirates.
 The World Championships provided a huge boost to the sport, and, by 2005, there were 353 international competitions, second to only eventing and show jumping.
-Due to the huge increase in international competition, endurance is growing quite rapidly worldwide.

 Horse welfare controversy

 Recently, there has been increasing concern over horse welfare issues within FEI and particularly Group VII in the Middle East, including injuries (namely fractures), drugging, and overall rule abuse.
 Multiple endurance organizations around the world, such as France, Belgium, and Switzerland, issued complaints over FEI's mis-handling of these issues.
 In June, 2013, AERC issued a letter to USEF demanding that something be done.
 Of particular concern to AERC members were the effects of excessive speed and racing as well as the overall perception of the sport of endurance riding.
 Due to this strongly-worded letter, North America was invited to participate in discussions over how to address these issues.
 The result of these discussions were the creation of the FEI Endurance Strategic Planning Group, which is currently working to address current issues and plan for the future.

 In 2015, the FEI banned the United Arab Emirates from participating in Endurance racing following scandals of welfare, doping, the use of 'ringers' and phantom races.
 After being reinstated to compete later that year, the FEI suspended the country from participating events a second time in 2020 for not complying with rules regarding welfare.